 The Library purchases many types of materials:

-Suggesting a purchase enables LA County Public Library users to request that the Library purchase a particular item, title, or subject.
+Recommending a title for our collections enables LA County Library users to request that the Library purchase a particular item, title, or subject.
 These suggestions are used to help the Library develop collections which serve the interests and needs of the community.
 Suggested items are not automatically added to the collection, and all suggestions for purchase are subject to the same criteria as other materials.
 Budget and space constraints may also apply.

 Materials missing or withdrawn from the Library’s collection are not automatically replaced.
 The decision to replace items is based on the following criteria